gosu/chingu/README.new.md

 *(This text is under development)*

 ### The setup-method

-If `setup` is available in a instance of Chingu::GameObject, Chingu::Window and Chingu::GameState it will automatically be called, this is the perfect spot to include various setup/init-tasks like setting colors or loading animations (if you're using the animation-trait).
+If `setup` is available in a instance of Chingu::GameObject, Chingu::Window and Chingu::GameState, then it will automatically be called, this is the perfect spot to include various setup/init-tasks like setting colors or loading animations (if you're using the animation-trait).

 You could also override `initialize` for this purpose but it's been proven to be prone to errors again and again.